 or adult are considered priceless; medical professionals go to great lengths to preserve their life.

 The above definition might lead to the interpretation that human life begins a month or so before conception, when a spermatozoon is released from a male's testicle and starts traveling up the vas deferens tube.
-Similarly, human life in a woman might be interpreted as beginning some days before conception when an embryo is released from an ovary and starts traveling down the fallopian tube.
+Similarly, human life in a woman might be interpreted as beginning some days before conception when an ovum is released from an ovary and starts traveling down the fallopian tube.

 - Many pro-lifers do not differentiate between the terms "life" and "personhood" and interpret both as beginning at conception.